liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/faceted-search-and-customized-search-filtering.markdown

   list.
 There are two possible modes: *Order Hits Descending*, or *Order Value Ascending*.
 The first, Order Hits Descending, means that results will be ordered by frequency in a descending order.
-The second, Order Value Ascending, means that the results will be ordered by value (i.e. "term") in ascending order.
+The second, Order Value Ascending, means that the results will be ordered by value (i.e., by term) in ascending order.
 Both modes will fall back to the other mode as a secondary sort order when there are duplicates.
-This means that many terms with the same frequency will always be sorted by "value".
+This means that many terms with the same frequency will always be sorted by value.

 - A *range* defines an interval within which all the matching terms' frequencies are summed.
-This means that if a facet defines a term range for the *create date* field between the years 2008 to 2010, and another for 2011 to 2012, all matching documents having a creation time within one of these specified ranges will be returned as a sum for that range.
+This means that if a facet defines a term range for the *createDate* field between the years 2008 to 2010, and another for 2012 to 2014, all matching documents having a creation time within one of these specified ranges will be returned as a sum for that range.
 Thus you may find 7 documents in the first range, and 18 documents in the second range.
 Ranges cannot be used with multi-value fields.

 ## Configuring Custom Facets